react-cosmos/react-cosmos/docs/usage/fixtures.md

 Props controls are created automatically for [Node fixtures](#node-fixtures) in the Cosmos UI.
 This enables you to tweek component props and see the result in real time, without any configuration.

-You can also create custom controls in the [Control Panel](user-interface.md#control-panel) by manually defining the UI controls in your fixtures.
+You can also create custom controls in the [Control Panel](user-interface.md#control-panel) by manually defining them in your fixtures.

 ### `useValue`